Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal model study

 \section{Multi-modal model study}

-As far as model based study of multi-modal misinformation detection is concerned, machine learning scientists have come up with a variety of solutions.
-Based on the machine learning techniques that are exploited by these solutions, we may categorize them into two main categories: 1) classic machine learning, and 2) deep leaning based solutions.
-In this section we discuss each category in detail.
+Extracted features and the way they are fused play an important role in the model architecture.
+In fact, model-based and feature-based studies are closely related through fusion strategies, which makes the demarcation of these two studies very difficult.
+Hence, in this section, we first discuss common fusion strategies as the point of connection between the two studies.
+Furthermore, we categorize existing works based on the machine learning techniques exploited by each work.
+Specifically, we classify them into two main categories: 1) classic machine learning and 2) deep learning-based solutions.
+In this section, we discuss each category in detail.